zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

     ![](./images/34.png " ")

     **Note:** Do not close the SSH connection until the backup is completed.
+Also, do not let your computer go to sleep as that will close the SSH connection.

     The script performs the following tasks: